info343b-a17/exercise06/problemB/README.md

 1. Define a class **`Task`** that represents a single task in a to-do list.
 Include:

-    - a constructor that takes as a parameter a string description of the task.
+    - a constructor that takes as a parameter a string description of the task, and whether or not the task is completed.
 The constructor should initialize a **`description`** attribute for the task's description and a **`complete`** attribute for whether the task is finished.

     - a **`render()`** method that _returns_ a DOM element representing the object.
 This element should be a `<li>` whose content is the `description` of the `Task`, and has the `font-strike` CSS class to cross it out if `complete`.